jie65535/awesome-balatro/README.md

 - [Pampa Joker Pack](https://batabata3.github.io/balatro-pampa-joker-pack/) - Adds 28 jokers to the game. by [@Matelote](https://github.com/batabata3)
 - [PiJoker](https://github.com/erachlin/PiJoker) - A joker based on Pi. by [@Beeks17](https://github.com/erachlin)
 - [Risk of Jesters](https://dvrp-balatro-mods.pages.dev/risk-of-jesters) - Risk of Rain themed Jokers, Vouchers and more. by `@DVRP`
+- [Reverie](https://dvrp-balatro-mods.pages.dev/reverie) - Reverie is a movie-themed Balatro expansion that focuses on providing special shops and various contents around it. by `@DVRP`
 - [RNG Butter](https://discord.com/channels/1116389027176787968/1229090507720757390) - A mod that tilts RNG somewhat in player's favour. by `@Kusoro`
 - [ror2funnyitems](https://github.com/ao-u/ror2funnyitems) - Adds the funny items from Risk of Rain 2. by [@aou](https://github.com/ao-u)
 - [SDM_0's Stuff](https://github.com/SDM0/SDM_0-s-Stuff) - Adds more Jokers and Challenges to the game. by [@SDM_0](https://github.com/SDM0)
 - [Seven Sins](https://github.com/AlexDavies8/balatro-mods) - A pack of Jokers based on the Seven Deadly Sins including 3 new challenges. by [@AlexDavies8](https://github.com/AlexDavies8)
+- [Snoresville's Turbulent Jokers](https://snoresville.github.io/snoresville_turbulent_jokers/) -  15 Jokers (6 Common, 5 Uncommon, 3 Rare, 1 Legendary) and 7 Decks that revolve around some of the Jokers. by [@Snoreville](https://github.com/Snoreville)
 - [Snow's Mods](https://rattlingsnow353.github.io/Snow-s-Mods/) - This is a Theme(s) mod that adds mult varying things to the game, There is currently (1 Theme). by [@RattlingSnow353](https://github.com/RattlingSnow353)
 - [Super Balatrio Bros](https://github.com/DPS2004/Super-Balatrio-Bros) | [discord](https://discord.com/channels/1116389027176787968/1230341696957448222) - The entirety of Super Mario Bros. for the NES, now playable inside Balatro! by [@DPS2004](https://github.com/DPS2004)
 - [Tag Team](https://github.com/Snoresville/balatro-double-tag-joker) - This mod features one (1) custom Joker. by [@Snoresville](https://github.com/Snoresville)
+- [TetraPak](https://tetraminus.github.io/TetrapakWebsite/) - This mod add quite a few new things,such as new jokers, new consumables, and a Boss Blind. by [@tetraminus](https://github.com/tetraminus)
 - [The Blunt](https://github.com/Snoresville/balatro-blunt-joker) - This mod features one (1) custom Joker. by [@Snoresville](https://github.com/Snoresville)
 - [Themed Jokers](https://github.com/BlizzowX/Balatro---Themed-Jokers) - A bunch of themed Jokers. by [@Blizzow](https://github.com/BlizzowX)